msharp/apiarist/README.md

 A python 2.5+ package for defining Hive queries which can be run on AWS EMR.

 It is, in its current form, only addressing a very narrow use-case.
-Reading large CSV files into a Hive database, running a Hive query, and outputting the results to a CSV file.
+Reading large text files into a Hive database, running a Hive query, and outputting the results to a text file.

-Future versions may extend the input/output formats.
+File format can be CSV or similar - other delimiters can be specified.

 The jobs are runnable locally, which is mainly for testing.
 You will need a local version of Hive which is in your `PATH` such that the command `hive -f /some/hive/script.hql` causes hive to execute the contents of the file.